 33. Engage Foundation reserves the right to request that an Applicant returns the Community Award amount in full if it receives evidence that the money is not being used in line with the Application.

 35. The Applicants of winning Applications cannot apply for any other Community Awards within 18 months of receiving funding.
 After this time, they are eligible to apply for funding again for a new project with different beneficiaries.
 If wishing to apply for a new project for the same beneficiaries, they must wait 36 months before they are eligible to re-apply.

 1. Voting is open to anyone who registers to become a member of the Engage Online Community.
+In order to join the Online Community, the user must provide a valid email address capable of sending and receiving emails which must not have an automatic expiry date set up.
 The Online Community is open to anyone (Customers and non-Customers) over 16 and resident in the UK.

 2. Votes may only be cast online.

-5. You may only register once to be a member of the Online Community.
-If you register under more than one email address, none of your votes will count.
+6. You may only register once to be a member of the Online Community.
+If you register under more than one email address your vote will not count.
 Engage Foundation reserves the right to remove Community members which it reasonably believes are not genuine and discount any votes they have cast.

 1. Applications for Personal Grants (of up to £500) may be made at any time throughout the year.

-2. Applications entered into the draw on or before the last day of any month will be eligible for the draw taking place on the 1st of the following month.
+2. Applications entered into the draw five working days before the last day of any month will be eligible for the draw taking place on the 1st working day of the following month.

 3. The next round of Community Awards will consist of seven or eight awards of up to £5,000 each.

 4. Applications for the second round of Community Awards may be submitted at any time after 10am on 1st September 2014.